Yordan Alvarez Preview, Player Props: Astros vs. Rangers

 Yordan Alvarez At The Plate

-- In 23.1% of his games this year, he has hit a home run, and 5.8% of his trips to the plate.
+- He has hit a long ball in 22 games this year (23.9%), leaving the park in 6% of his trips to the plate.

-- He has scored in 54.9% of his games this year, with two or more runs scored in 11.0%.
+- He has scored in 51 of 92 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.